Dr Elizabeth Guest (BSc, PhD, PGCHE)– Director of Aspiedent

 As a person with severe OCD, I understand and relate to how hard it is for some people to fit in or to cope with everyday things such as going to work.
 I also have a deep interest in HR and I am now completing an MA in Human Resource Management and completing the CIPD Pathway to become a HR professional.

-I am keen to use my personal and professional knowledge to help employees and managers make the right decisions when it comes to workplace inclusivity and diversity.
+I am keen to use my personal and professional knowledge to help employees and managers make the right decisions when it comes to workplace diversity and inclusion.
 In turn, helping you get the recognition and career success that you deserve.

 I know how frustrating it is to be misunderstood.
 I want to help all willing employees (and their managers) to be better understood and valued in the workplace.